martinvicknair/cbdlittleton.com/_pages/featured-products.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Our proprietary nanotechnology sets us apart from other CBD companies because it allows us to create full-spectrum CBD with smaller particles that allow for quicker absorption.
-We use high-quality ingredients and terpene-rich hemp to create top of the line CBD products.  </p>
+<p>Our&nbsp;proprietary nanotechnology&nbsp;sets us apart from other CBD companies because it allows us to create full-spectrum CBD with smaller particles that allow for quicker absorption.
+We use high-quality ingredients and terpene-rich hemp to create top of the line&nbsp;CBD products.&nbsp;&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:separator -->